 “There are many blockchain training opportunities, whether you decide to learn and study online or attend classroom training,” says Gadd.
 “Whenever there are new and emerging technologies, the training options are endless, but as always, ensure that the training has some credibility behind it.”

 In addition to the growing number of courses, there are no shortage of tutorials by blockchain enthusiasts who wish to help fellow developers while helping make this technology become the norm.
-Side projects are a substantive way to demonstrate initiative and experience to prospective employers; if you’re a developer interested in creating a side project, we welcome you to join our private beta to create applications that talk to blockchains.
+Side projects are a substantive way to demonstrate initiative and experience to prospective employers; if you’re a developer interested in creating a side project, we welcome you to sign up for our private developer beta to create applications that talk to blockchains.